hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `retention_interval` - (Optional) How long to keep generated audit files.
 A duration in seconds with up to nine fractional digits, terminated by 's'.
 Example: "3.5s".

+* `timezone` - (Optional) The timezone to be used by the database engine (supported only for SQL Server), in SQL Server timezone format.

 The optional `settings.backup_configuration` subblock supports:

 * `binary_log_enabled` - (Optional) True if binary logging is enabled.